-The data submitted is evaluated by the APVMA.
+The data submitted is evaluated by the Australian Pesticides and Veterinary Medicines Authority (APVMA).
 Where relevant, we may take other information into consideration, including recommendations made by other governments and internationally recognised organisations.
 Evaluations are subject to peer review.
 We seek public comment when a product containing a new active constituent is considered for registration for the first time or when a product containing an APVMA-approved active constituent is first considered for registration for use in food-producing crops or animals.

 MRLs may be subject to reconsideration, which could be prompted by a change in use of a chemical or by availability of new data.

-Further information can be found on the OECD’s website (under Publications on pesticide residues) and the Food and Agriculture Organization of the United Nations’s website (under AGP–JMPR Guidance and related documents).
+Further information can be found on the Organisation for Economic Co-operation and Development (OECD) website (under Publications on pesticide residues) and the Food and Agriculture Organization of the United Nation’s website (under AGP–JMPR Guidance and related documents).